Entertainment’s impact on shopping behavior in small city malls

 https://doi.org/10.61688/jev.v3i2.170Abstract

 Employing qualitative research methods, a series of in-depth interviews were conducted with employers in Semenyih.
 The sampling strategy utilized a combination of maximum diversity sampling and snowball sampling to ensure a comprehensive representation of perspectives within the local community.
-Through these interviews, we sought to capture the nuanced interactions between entertainment amenities and shopping behaviors, as well as to identify the challenges faced by stakeholders in navigating these dynamics.

 The research questions guiding this inquiry revolve around understanding the various roles that entertainment offerings play in shaping shopping behaviors, uncovering the specific challenges encountered by mall managers and retailers in adapting to these changes, and proposing future strategies to enhance the overall shopping experience for local communities.